rishabh-verma-au3/DSA_20/Arrays/readme.md

 1) Store last element in a variable say x.
 2) Shift all elements one position ahead.
 3) Replace first element of array with x.

+Search an element in a sorted and rotated array
+Last Updated: 28-07-2020
+An element in a sorted array can be found in O(log n) time via binary search.
+But suppose we rotate an ascending order sorted array at some pivot unknown to you beforehand.
+So for instance, 1 2 3 4 5 might become 3 4 5 1 2.
+Devise a way to find an element in the rotated array in O(log n) time.

+Improved Solution:
+Approach: Instead of two or more pass of binary search the result can be found in one pass of binary search.
+The binary search needs to be modified to perform the search.
+The idea is to create a recursive function that takes l and r as range in input and the key.

+1) Find middle point mid = (l + h)/2
+2) If key is present at middle point, return mid.
+3) Else If arr[l..mid] is sorted
+    a) If key to be searched lies in range from arr[l] to arr[mid], recur for arr[l..mid].
+    b) Else recur for arr[mid+1..h]
+4) Else (arr[mid+1..h] must be sorted)
+    a) If key to be searched lies in range from arr[mid+1] to arr[h], recur for arr[mid+1..h].
+    b) Else recur for arr[l..mid]